 Lower packaging and shipping costs

 Maximizing the benefits of engineered plastics in metal-to-plastic conversion is achieved in several ways.
-Multiple metal parts can be replaced by one injection-molded part made of tough engineered plastic, eliminating the need for fasteners and assembly.
-Colors can be added to the plastic melt, eliminating secondary operations for painting or laser marking.
-Plastic also has a nominal impact on part cost compared to sheet metal.
+Multiple metal parts can be replaced by one injection-molded plastic part, eliminating the need for fasteners and assembly.
+Colors can also be added to the plastic melt, eliminating the secondary operations of painting.
+Also, when you compare costs, plastic has a nominal impact on part cost compared to sheet metal.

 As great as these advantages are, metal-to-plastic conversion is still relatively unknown outside the automotive industry, which has zeroed in on plastic components for reducing weight, improving strength, and resisting corrosion.
 Twenty years ago, thermostat housings and cooling system components were essentially all cast and machined.
 Today, most of them are injection-molded, polyphenylene sulfide (PPS) components.
-Plastic components are also used in power train, cooling, transmission, steering, fuel, braking, safety, and electrical systems—as well as interior and exterior decorative parts.
+Plastic components are also used in powertrain, cooling, transmission, steering, fuel, braking, safety and electrical systems as well as for interior and exterior decoration.

-What was considered impossible 10 years ago for plastic is becoming commonplace today, across a range of industries.
-Plastic is replacing metal in consumer products, manufacturing and automation equipment, dental and surgical tools, pumping equipment, pneumatics, tractor roofs, pet-cage trays, housings (water meters, lawnmowers, power equipment), fuel tanks, heat sinks, water pipes, carts, medical devices, LED lighting systems, packing materials, food processing systems, folding tables, utility pole cross bars, EMS equipment, fasteners, and conveyor belt components.
+What was considered impossible 10 years ago for plastic is becoming commonplace today across a range of industries.
+Plastic is replacing metal in consumer products, manufacturing and automation equipment, dental and surgical tools, pumping equipment, pneumatics, tractor roofs, pet cage trays, housings (water meters, lawnmowers, power equipment), fuel tanks, heat sinks, water pipes, carts, medical devices, LED lighting systems, packing materials, food processing systems, folding tables, utility pole cross bars, EMS equipment, fasteners and conveyor belt components.
 Even the wood in wooden pencils is being replaced with thermoplastic because it is more durable and can be produced at lower cost.

-Not being limited to metal (or a few standard plastics), opens up a much wider range of design options for engineering and design teams.
+Not being limited to metal (or a few standard plastics) opens up a much wider range of design options for engineering and design teams.
 They can think in more creative ways about complex geometry, performance in harsh environments, shielding considerations, weight and structural limits, thermal management, and product differentiation—both for performance and how the product looks on the shelf.
-It is much easier to create complex shapes and parts (often of smaller size) using injection molding.
-Plastic allows for thinner-walled parts with uniform wall dimensions due to high injection pressure capabilities, replacing the more costly (and heavier) thicker-walled features of die-cast metal parts.
-The costly assembly of metal parts can often be replaced by a single injection molded part.
-This can eliminate the need for welded joints between metal parts, which also eliminates risks for leakage.
+It is much easier to create complex shapes and parts (often of smaller size) using injection molding as well.
+Plastic allows for uniform thinner-walled parts thanks to its high injection pressure capabilities, replacing the more costly (and heavier) thicker-walled die-cast metal parts.
+The costly assembly of metal parts can often be replaced by a single injection molded part too, eliminating the need for welded joints between metal parts and also eliminating risks for leakage.

-As material suppliers continue to develop high-strength thermoplastics that are increasingly impact-resistant, corrosion-resistant, and heat-resistant, more companies are converting from metal components to plastic.
-If you’d like to know if your project (current or new) can benefit from metal-to-plastic conversion, Contact Us and we’ll be happy to review it with you.
+As material suppliers continue to develop high-strength thermoplastics that are increasingly impact-resistant, corrosion-resistant, and heat-resistant, more companies are converting metal components to plastic.
+Learn more about metal-to-plastic conversion by reading our whitepaper, Metal-to-Plastic Conversion: Revolution the Manufacturing Process.